Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#nc_005f_005fopen "Previous section in reading order")]   [[\>](#nc_005fredef "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------- ------------------------------------------------------- --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.10 Open a NetCDF Dataset for Parallel Access {.section}
+2.10 Open a NetCDF Dataset for Parallel Access
 ----------------------------------------------

 This function opens a netCDF-4 dataset for parallel access.